risingravikanth/spured_stackblitz/README.md

 Introduction
 ============

-This is the **Angular6.0** version is a fully responsive Noticer template.
-Based on **[Bootstrap 4](https://github.com/twbs/bootstrap)** framework.
+This project was generated with **[Angular CLI](https://cli.angular.io/)** version 6.0.8.
+Based on **[Bootstrap 4](https://getbootstrap.com/)** framework.
 Highly customizable and easy to use.
 Fits many screen resolutions from small mobile devices to large desktops.
 Check out the live preview now and see for yourself.

 Installation
 ------------